gz2436/DynamicWebClassNotes/week15_final/README.md

 ### 2. Database-Free "Non-Repetition"
 **Problem**: How to ensure we don't recommend the same movie twice in a short period without a database to store history?
 **Solution**: **Seeded Permutation Slicing**.
-We pre-fetch a large pool of candidates (e.g., 20 top-rated Sci-Fi movies).
-Instead of picking random indices, we use a **Linear Congruential Generator (LCG)** seeded by the *year* to shuffle the list deterministically.
-We then map the *day of the year* to an index in this shuffled list.
+I pre-fetch a large pool of candidates (e.g., 20 top-rated Sci-Fi movies).
+Instead of picking random indices, I use a **Linear Congruential Generator (LCG)** seeded by the *year* to shuffle the list deterministically.
+I then map the *day of the year* to an index in this shuffled list.
 Result: A guaranteed unique sequence for the entire year, purely client-side.

 ### 3. Handling "Global Premieres" vs. "Evergreen"
-**Problem**: We wanted the app to automatically feature major blockbusters (like *Zootopia 2*) on their release day, but revert to "Classic Gems" on normal days.
+**Problem**: I wanted the app to automatically feature major blockbusters (like *Zootopia 2*) on their release day, but revert to "Classic Gems" on normal days.
 **Solution**: **3-Tier Priority System**.
 1.  **Manual Override**: Checks `src/config/curation.js` for hardcoded dates (e.g., Holidays, Premieres).
 2.  **Global Premiere**: Queries TMDB for major releases with high outgoing buzz (`popularity > 1500`) dropping *today*.